Cicero: Legacy

-Internationally, Cicero the republican inspired the Founding Fathers of the United States and the revolutionaries of the French Revolution.
+Cicero the republican inspired the Founding Fathers of the United States and the revolutionaries of the French Revolution.
 John Adams said, "As all the ages of the world have not produced a greater statesman and philosopher united than Cicero, his authority should have great weight."
-Jefferson names Cicero as one of a handful of major figures who contributed to a tradition "of public right" that informed his draft of the Declaration of Independence and shaped American understandings of "the common sense" basis for the right of revolution.
+Thomas Jefferson names Cicero as one of a handful of major figures who contributed to a tradition "of public right" that informed his draft of the Declaration of Independence and shaped American understandings of "the common sense" basis for the right of revolution.
 Camille Desmoulins said of the French republicans in 1789 that they were "mostly young people who, nourished by the reading of Cicero at school, had become passionate enthusiasts for liberty".

-Jim Powell starts his book on the history of liberty with the sentence: "Marcus Tullius Cicero expressed principles that became the bedrock of liberty in the modern world."
+In the modern era, American libertarian Jim Powell starts his history of liberty with the sentence: "Marcus Tullius Cicero expressed principles that became the bedrock of liberty in the modern world."

 Likewise, no other ancient personality has inspired as much venomous dislike as Cicero, especially in more modern times.
 His commitment to the values of the Republic accommodated a hatred of the poor and persistent opposition to the advocates and mechanisms of popular representation.
 Friedrich Engels referred to him as "the most contemptible scoundrel in history" for upholding republican "democracy" while at the same time denouncing land and class reforms.
 Cicero has faced criticism for exaggerating the democratic qualities of republican Rome, and for defending the Roman oligarchy against the popular reforms of Caesar.
 Michael Parenti admits Cicero's abilities as an orator, but finds him a vain, pompous and hypocritical personality who, when it suited him, could show public support for popular causes that he privately despised.
 Parenti presents Cicero's prosecution of the Catiline conspiracy as legally flawed at least, and possibly unlawful.

 Cicero also had an influence on modern astronomy.
 Nicolaus Copernicus, searching for ancient views on earth motion, said that he "first ... found in Cicero that Hicetas supposed the earth to move."

 Notably, "Cicero" was the name attributed to size 12 font in typesetting table drawers.
 For ease of reference, type sizes 3, 4, 5, 6, 7, 8, 9, 10, 12, 14, 16, and 20 were all given different names.

 Works

-Cicero was declared a righteous pagan by the Early Church, and therefore many of his works were deemed worthy of preservation.
-The Bogomils considered him a rare exception of a pagan saint.
-Subsequent Roman and medieval Christian writers quoted liberally from his works De re publica (On the Commonwealth) and De Legibus (On the Laws), and much of his work has been recreated from these surviving fragments.
+Cicero was declared a righteous pagan by the Early Church.
+Subsequent Roman and medieval Christian writers quoted liberally from his works De re publica (On the Republic) and De Legibus (On the Laws), and much of his work has been recreated from these surviving fragments.
 Cicero also articulated an early, abstract conceptualization of rights, based on ancient law and custom.
 Of Cicero's books, six on rhetoric have survived, as well as parts of seven on philosophy.
 Of his speeches, 88 were recorded, but only 52 survive.